 Transparency Disclosure – We may receive a referral fee (at no additional cost to the buyer) for products purchased through the links on our site or other applicable pages.
 To learn more, please read our full disclosure page here.
 We also encourage you to read about how we may research and/or test Products here.

 The most famous lovey, also known as a security blanket, was owned by Linus Van Pelt from the cartoon comic, Charlie Brown.
-Linus was known for carrying around his tattered blue blanket, dragging it behind him wherever he went.
+Linus was known for carrying around his tattered blue blanket and dragged it behind him wherever he went.

 While you won’t necessarily want your little one carrying something like that to school once they reach Linus’s age, a lovey will be an important part of your baby or toddler’s development.